-Other than Sam Elliott, perhaps no actor is more famous for his mustache than Tom Selleck – the former star of Magnum P.I. and CBS long hit Blue Bloods.
+Except for Sam Elliott, perhaps no actor is more famous for his mustache than former Magnum P.I. star Tom Selleck, and CBS's longtime hit Blue Bloods.

-You probably know he was once ready to play Indiana Jones, but there is much more to Selleck’s life and career.
+You may know Mr. Selleck was once ready to play Indiana Jones, but there is much more to his life and career.

-Check out some lesser-known facts about Tom Selleck, including his military service and time with the Detroit Tigers.
+Would you like to know some lesser-known facts about Tom Selleck, such as his military service and time with the Detroit Tigers?

 1. Tom Selleck Was Once On The Dating Game.

-Born in Detroit, Michigan on January 29, 1945, Tom Selleck grew up in Los Angeles and received a basketball scholarship at the University of Southern California, where he also completed a United Airlines management training program.
-Although he was a talented athlete, he was more interested in the performing arts.
-Selleck worked as a model and later landed a commercial for Safeguard deodorant, in which co-star Teri Garr proclaimed, “He smells exactly what a man should smell — clean.”
-Prior to, he appeared on The Dating Game, at the time a popular way for aspiring actors to gain exposure.
-(Steve Martin, Arnold Schwarzenegger, and Andy Kaufman all made appearances.)
+Tom Selleck was born in Detroit, Michigan on January 29, 1945.
+He went to the University of Southern California, where he received a basketball scholarship, and also completed a United Airlines management training program.
+He then worked as a model and appeared in a commercial for Safeguard deodorant, where co-star Teri Garr proclaimed, "He smells exactly what a man should smell—clean."
+He appeared on The Dating Game, at the time a popular way for aspiring actors to gain exposure.
 Despite his future status as a screen hunk, Selleck lost on the show—twice.

 2. Tom Selleck Served In The Military.